reductase4/evol_sim_vs_rosetta/README.txt

     get_mean_effective_num_plot.py
         This script is the script that is used to create Figure 3. get_cor_combo.py
-        This script is the script that is used to create Figures 4, S2 and S3. get_cor_entropy_RSA_comb.py
+        This script is the script that is used to create Figures 4, 7 and S2. get_cor_entropy_RSA.py
         This script is the script that is used to create Figure 5. get_re_simulated_combo.py
         This script is the script that is used to create Figure 6. get_combo_freq_plots.py
-        This script is the script that is used to create Figure S1.
+        This script is the script that is used to create Figure S1. density.R
+        This script is the script that is used to create Figure S3. get_cor_entropy_RSA_comb.py
+        This script is the script that is used to create Figure S5. get_seq_divergence_ten.py
+        This script is the script that is used to create Figure S7.

+matched_stability/
+    find_matched_seq.py
+        This is a script that finds score matched sequences density.R
+        This script is the script that is used to create Figure S4.

+max_score_evol_sim/
+    density.R
+        This script is the script that is used to create Figure S6.

 t_test/
     Contains all of the R scripts used in the analysis